elmoallistair/datacamp-data-analyst-with-python/06_introduction-to-data-visualization-with-seaborn/01_introduction-to-seaborn.md

 ### Making a count plot with a list

 ```
 # Import Matplotlib and Seaborn
 import matplotlib.pyplot as plt
 import seaborn as sns

-# Change this scatter plot to have percent literate on the y-axis
+# Create count plot with region on the y-axis
-sns.scatterplot(x=gdp, y=percent_literate)
+sns.countplot(y=region)

 # Show plot
 plt.show()

 ```

 ### "Tidy" vs. "untidy" data